Best Of18 min read

 Plan Price Key Limits

-Free $0 Limited blocks (individual use)
+Free $0 Limited blocks (for individuals)

 Plus $10/user/mo Unlimited blocks, 30-day history